Trade Shows That Sell

 - GET A …

 PowerPoint’s.
 You may wish to see the sample Chanimal PowerPoint’s that show trade show demos (product demos are separate).
-If you display is WIDE SCREEN (unless you are using your laptop), you will need to re-format to 16/9 like these are.
+If your display is WIDESCREEN (unless you are using your laptop), you will need to re-format to 16/9 like these are.